azoth-lang/azoth.language.reference/src/newlines.md

 # Newlines

 Newlines divide an Azoth program into lines.
 For the purposes of viewing a source file as a sequences of lines, the end of file terminates the last line.
+The line endings used in a source file have no effect on the program.

 ```grammar
 newline